-ECG National Revenue Protection Taskforce chases defaulters | News Ghana
+ECG National Revenue Protection Taskforce Chases Defaulters | News Ghana

-The Electricity Company Ghana (ECG) has upscaled efforts to deal with illegal power consumers and to retrieve what they owe the company and institute possible legal action.
+The Electricity Company Ghana (ECG) has scale-up efforts to deal with illegal power consumers across the country, retrieve debts and also institute possible legal actions if necessary.

-In that regard, they have formed a National Revenue Protection Taskforce led by a Coordinator from the Ministry of Energy to unearth illegal connections in all ECG operational areas.
+The ECG has, therefore, formed a National Revenue Protection Taskforce led by a Coordinator from the Ministry of Energy to unearth illegal connection activities in all operational areas.

-Ms Sakyiwaa Mensah, ECG Tema Region Public Relations Officer, told the Ghana News Agency in an interview that, the task force was mandated to collect all debts owed the company
+Ms Sakyiwaa Mensah, ECG Tema Region Public Relations Officer, told the Ghana News Agency that the task force had also been mandated to collect all debt owed to the company.

 She said the ECG reserved the right to publish the names of customers whose bills were in arrears and advised customers to pay their bills to avoid embarrassment.

-She urged customers to inspect the Identification Cards of anyone or group of persons appearing as ECG task force officers and cooperate fully with the officials in the interest of the nation.
+She also urged customers to inspect the Identification Cards of anyone or group of persons who would appear as ECG task force officers and cooperate fully with the officials in the interest of the nation.

-Ms Mensah encouraged the public to report any act of illegal connection to the nearest ECG office or call the task force at +233551444011 for an informant reward of 6 percent of the surcharge amount upon confirmation of the crime.
+Ms Mensah also encouraged the public to report any act of illegal connection to the nearest ECG office or call the taskforce for informant reward of 6 percent of the surcharge amount upon confirmation of the crime.

 She said the identities of the informants would remain strictly confidential

-Meanwhile, Mr Emmanuel Appoe, Tema Regional ECG Engineer had reiterated that ECG, Tema Region had invested a total of GHC989,800.00 in five major projects to improve reliable power supply to customers within its operational areas.
+Meanwhile, Mr Emmanuel Appoe, the Tema Regional ECG Engineer, had reiterated that ECG, Tema Region had invested a total of GHC989,800.00 in five major projects to improve reliable power supply to customers within its operational areas.

 He said out of the total amount, GHC142,141.92 was invested in the upgrading of undersized conductors serving Tema Community eight and its environs.

-The Tema Regional Office cover Tema, Nungua, Prampram, Afienya, Ashaiman, Ada, and Krobo districts.
+The Tema Regional Office covered Tema, Nungua, Prampram, Afienya, Ashaiman, Ada, and Krobo districts.

-Mr Appoe in an interview with the Ghana News Agency, said the project was undertaken within the first half of the year 2021 and included the construction of links between two of their main overhead sub-transmission to benefit Tema Communities five, and eleven and parts of Community six.
+Mr Appoe said the project was undertaken within the first half of 2021 and included the construction of links between two of their main overhead sub-transmission to benefit Tema Communities five, and eleven and parts of Community six.

 He added that another project was the restoration of faulty underground sub-transmission link cables between two substations to ensure that Communities five, six, and ten get a better supply of power.